gregjacobs/Autolinker.js/README.md

   For example, if this config is provided as "myLink", then:

-  1) URL links will have the CSS classes: "myLink myLink-url"<br />
+  - URL links will have the CSS classes: "myLink myLink-url"
-  2) Email links will have the CSS classes: "myLink myLink-email"<br />
+  - Email links will have the CSS classes: "myLink myLink-email"
-  3) Phone links will have the CSS classes: "myLink myLink-phone"<br />
+  - Phone links will have the CSS classes: "myLink myLink-phone"
-  4) Twitter mention links will have the CSS classes: "myLink myLink-mention myLink-twitter"<br />
+  - Twitter mention links will have the CSS classes: "myLink myLink-mention myLink-twitter"
-  5) Instagram mention links will have the CSS classes: "myLink myLink-mention myLink-instagram"<br />
+  - Instagram mention links will have the CSS classes: "myLink myLink-mention myLink-instagram"
-  5) Hashtag links will have the CSS classes: "myLink myLink-hashtag"
+  - Hashtag links will have the CSS classes: "myLink myLink-hashtag"

 - [decodePercentEncoding](http://gregjacobs.github.io/Autolinker.js/api/#!/api/Autolinker-cfg-decodePercentEncoding): boolean<br />
   `true` to decode percent-encoded characters in URL matches, `false` to keep